 “It’s just one month a year.”

 Christmas, Again comes to us in the midst of the holidays, and what a truly surprising, methodical, well-rounded gift it is.
 Should you turn on your TV or listen to the radio or walk through the packed aisles of department stores, you’re bound to be inundated with a relentless one-track cheer.
-But that narrowly represent the emotions of so many.
+But that narrowly represents the emotions of so many.
 Some people are sad, alone, and cantankerous as a direct result of the screeching carolers and bright lights.
-As beautifully shot as it is sharp and observed, the narrative attentively depicts the peak of the season undercut by the lows of loneliness.
-It mixes misanthropic maudlin with innocent possibility, making Christmas, Again one of the most unconventional and unorthodox Christmas movies I have seen.
+As beautifully shot as it is sharply observed, the narrative attentively depicts the peak of the season’s greetings undercut by the lows of loneliness.
+It mixes misanthropic maudlin with innocent possibility, making Christmas, Again one of the most unconventional and unorthodox Christmas movies I have seen to date.

 One night he stumbles upon a girl passed out on a bench.
 Gum in her hair, one shoe missing, cellphone in the hands of the homeless man biting off this little piece of the big apple with her.
 She’s Lydia (Hannah Gross), and Noel gives her shelter for the night.
 You expect a romance to start between them, but again, this movie has more on its mind.
 Written and directed by Charles Poekel, the first time filmmaker shows uncommon command over his story.
 Most of that has to do with the fact that the film is a reflection of his own life.
 Poekel has sold trees before, giving off a sense of reality, telling us through relatively little dialogue that these moments have actually happened.
 This could be a one-hit wonder from a man simply revisiting his past, yet even if that’s the case, what a wonderful record to lay claim to.